 The Group has adopted prudent practices to manage liquidity risk and to ensure an adequate level of liquidity is maintained to meet obligations as they fall due across a wide range of operating circumstances.
-The Group was well placed heading into the market dislocation following the COVID-19 pandemic and has continued to maintain funding and liquidity metrics comfortably above regulatory minimums.
+The Group continues to maintain funding and liquidity metrics comfortably above regulatory minimums.